 How is this content going to be presented?

 This refers to the type of content you are going to create.
-You need to think about the best format to present your topic — will it be an ebook, infographic, white paper, or blog?
-Make sure that the presentation of the content best fits the topic at hand; you wouldn’t want to present a technical topic in an infographic.
+You need to think about the best format to present your topic: Will it be an ebook, infographic, white paper, or blog?
+Make sure that the presentation of the content best fits the topic at hand; for example: you wouldn’t want to present a highly technical topic in an infographic.